 The known NF service consumers of the Naf_EventExposure service are the Network Exposure Function (NEF) and the Network Data Analytics Function (NWDAF).

-The Naf_EventExposure service is provided by the AF and consumed by the NEF and the NWDAF, as shown in figure 4.1.2-1 for the SBI representation model and in figure 4.1.2-2 for reference point representation model.
+The Naf_EventExposure service is provided by the AF and consumed by NF service consumers (e.g. NEF, NWDAF), as shown in figure 4.1.2-1 for the SBI representation model and in figure 4.1.2-2 for reference point representation model.

 Figure 4.1.2-1: Naf_EventExposure service Architecture, SBI representation